November 2009 – Started trying to get pregnant.

 July 2019 – Pregnant with baby number 2.

 April 2020 – Had stillborn Ethan at full term on April 10, 2020.

 October 2020 – Worked with NaPro Technologies to start trying for baby number 3.

 January 2021 – 1 session of Mercier Therapy.

 March 2021 – Took a break from NaPro treatments.

-May 2021 – Found out we were pregnant with baby number 3 naturally not using NaPro technologies.
-This is our rainbow baby.
+May 2021 – Found out we were pregnant with rainbow baby number 3 naturally not using NaPro technologies.

-February 2022 – Kennedy Palmer joined the world.
+February 2022 – Rainbow baby, Kennedy, joined the world.